structr/docker-setup/README.md

 ##### Inspecting the stack
 - Run `docker stack ps structr` to get a list of all tasks in the structr stack
 - Run `docker stack services structr` to get a list of all services in the structr stack

+##### Inpecting the service log files
+- The Structr container server.log will be written to ./volumes/structr-logs/server.log, the Neo4j debug.log and neo4j.log will be written to ./volumes/neo4j-logs/*.log

 ----